Note: This post was updated in February 2023.

 All this data renders a shopping-product ad within the Google SERPs, including relevant pricing and review information.

-Our Suggestion: Use Both in Your eCommerce Ads Strategy
+Our Suggestion: Use All 3 in Your eCommerce Ads Strategy

-If you’re a big online retailer, you’ll probably be investing most of your paid ad spend on a mixture of Google Shopping ads and Google Search ads.
-Participating in both platforms often leads to enhanced product visibility across the buyer’s entire journey, from research to purchase.
+If you’re a big online retailer, you’ll probably be investing most of your paid ad spend on a mixture of Google Shopping ads, Google Search ads, and Performance Max campaigns.
+Participating in all these campaign types often leads to enhanced product visibility across the buyer’s entire journey, from research to purchase.

 Before implementing our tactics below, confirm that your reporting tool (typically Google Analytics 4) is ready to go.
-(If you haven’t yet configured your accounts, start with our GA4 setup guide and tracking toolkit.)
+(You can QA your current account with our GA4 setup guide and step-by-step audit checklist.)

 Then we can’t create case studies like this one.